andrekovac/react-hooks-workshop/README.md

 5. Async **retrieval** of state

-	Test and observe with this [CodeSandBox: 05 - Async retrieval of state](https://codesandbox.io/s/05-async-retrieval-of-state-gs4tc) how Functional Components deal with `setTimeout`.
+	Test and observe this [CodeSandBox: 05 - Async retrieval of state](https://codesandbox.io/s/05-async-retrieval-of-state-gs4tc).

+	- **Problem**: `count` gets frozen and subsequent changes during async setTimeout call are ignored in alert.
 	- Can this issue be solved with the updater function? - Try it!
+	- The issue is not solved by switching from a primitive data type to a complex data type
+	  - state values are **new** on every **render** (primitive data types and objects alike)
 	- The solution of this problem is discussed later with **CodeSandBox: 06 - Async state with timeout and ref**.

+6. Async **retrieval** of state via helper variable

+  - Closure in action!
+  - **Task**: What is going on in here?: [06 - Async retrieval of state with helper variable (less comments)](https://codesandbox.io/s/06-async-retrieval-of-state-with-helper-variable-less-comments-o3z9q?file=/src/index.js)
+  - **Explanation**: To understand what's going on look at the same file with comments: [06 - Async retrieval of state with helper variable (with comments)](https://codesandbox.io/s/06-async-retrieval-of-state-with-helper-variable-with-comments-xod8h?file=/src/index.js)

 ## useRef